Electrical Systems

 directly proportional

 A constant ratio between two values in which one value changes in the same way as the other.
-For example, if values are directly proportional, it means that when value A increases, value B increases, and if value A decreases, value B decreases.
+If values are directly proportional, it means that, when value A increases, value B also increases, and if value A decreases, value B decreases.

 electric shock